liniribeiro/sagemaker-model/README.md

 # Install uv tool
 brew install uv
 ```

-Within each of the code project folders, the requirements are stored in `requirements/*.in`
-files.
-The exact package versions are locked using `uv pip compile`.
-These files are used
-by CI and should be committed to the repo.

 ```bash
 # Generates requirements.txt
 uv pip compile --python python3.11 src/requirements/base.in -o src/requirements.txt